willstocks/SCSS-Everywhere/README.md

 * "className" and "class" in TypeScript React, JavaScript and JavaScript React language modes
 * Emmet abbreviations support triggered by typing a "." (comes disabled by default, check the User Settings topic for more information)

+## Incremental Build

+We introduced incremental build.
+In previous versions we need to re-cache all workspace for update cache.
+This causes high CPU and unnecessary delay to our development time.
+Hence, we introduced this feature.
+Once you open your VSCode workspace, initial scan will be made and all upcoming changes will be incrementally and instantly reflected to cache.

 ## Contributions
 You can request new features and contribute to the extension development on its [repository on GitHub](https://github.com/Zignd/HTML-CSS-Class-Completion/issues).
 Look for an issue you're interested in working on, comment on it to let me know you're working on it and submit your pull request! :D